What Is Your Jewellery Style?

 Wouldn’t it be fabulous to know just what ‘style’ of jewellery to go for?

-Because, according to style consultants, there are styles of jewellery in much the same way that there are styles of fashion and knowing what style we inherently fall into, really helps to zone in on the correct jewellery that suits our personality.
+Because, according to style consultants, there are styles of jewellery in much the same way that there are styles of fashion and knowing what style we inherently fall into, really helps to zone in on the correct jewellery that suits our personality and features.

 It has a very subtle, but very powerful, effect.
 Not only does it look great but it simplifies the process on deciding on which piece of jewellery to buy when we can eliminate a whole selection of choices from the process.

 I have wondered about this since we took a Colour Analysis and Style Analysis with The House of Colour.
 The class was very detailed and very helpful – freeing almost.
 I became absolutely fascinated with the process and the effect it had.